petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/message-bus/using-direct-synchronous-messaging-in-previous-versions.md

 ## What's Next

-If you want to explore synchronous messaging using *default* mode, see [Using Default Synchronous Messaging](./using-default-synchronous-messaging.md).
+If you want to explore synchronous messaging using *default* mode, see [Using Default Synchronous Messaging in Previous Versions](./using-default-synchronous-messaging-in-previous-versions.md).

 If you want to continue processing immediately after sending a message, see [Using Asynchronous Messaging](./using-asynchronous-messaging.md).